-The brick town walls in Kamień Pomorski come from the first half of the 14th century.
-Its construction began in relation with the Brandenburg threat, although the need to build fortifications was already signaled in the location privilege of prince Barnim I in 1274.
-This hardship caused that in 1308 an unprotected town was conquered and plundered by the Brandenburg army.
-After this event, work began on building brick fortifications from three sides of the town, from the Dziwna side there was still a timber palisade.
-At the same time, work to fortify the cathedral complex was carried out.
-It is assumed that the construction of the fortifications of the town and the cathedral was completed only in the fifteenth century.
+The town walls in Kamień Pomorski were built in the first half of the 14th century.
+The works were probably started in connection with the Brandenburg threat, although the need to build fortifications was already signaled in the foundation privilege of prince Barnim I of 1274.
+Due to this tardiness, in 1308 the unsecured town was captured and plundered by the Brandenburg army.
+After this event, work began on erecting brick fortifications on three sides of the town (there was a palisade from the water side).
+At the same time, works related to the fortification of the cathedral complex were carried out.
+Presumably, the construction of the fortifications of the town and the cathedral was completed only in the 15th century.
+At that time, the curtains were raised, the towers and the Wolin Gate were rebuilt.

 The town and its fortifications suffered major damages during the Thirty Years War of 1618-1648.
 In 1637 Kamień was taken over by the Swedes, because the medieval defense system has already lost its importance.
 In 1640, the Swedes made the town surrounded by early modern bastion fortifications.
 They were demolished in 1794.
 Medieval town gates were demolished in the first half of the 19th century in order to be used for building material.
 The town walls from the south and east were demolished in 1918-1920, in the northern part they were often used as back walls for new buildings.